-Since start-ups are focused on growth and acquiring customers and capture the market they tend to be aggressive.
-Start-ups invest heavily in the product or service they develop.
+Since start-ups are focused on growth and acquiring customers and capturing the market they tend to be aggressive.
+Start-ups invest heavily in the product or services they develop.
 They spend on marketing and advertising to acquire customers.
 They try to get as many customers as possible in the shortest span of time.

 Small businesses on the other hand are not that aggressive.
 They tend to take a traditional approach which is much less aggressive than that of a start-up.
 If a small business has the funds they might go for marketing and spend on it.
 But most small businesses start with the acquisition of customers with traditional means.

 Small businesses tend to approach people with their products and services and build up a customer base.
 After they have established a customer base, they then lookout for opportunities in other markets.
 This process is slow and can take somewhere from a year to many years.

 Small businesses are not keen to spend on advertising and merchandising.
 They don’t even have a budget set aside for such activities.
 In case they want to expand they might incur expenses for marketing.